ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [echo()] in our [sum()] [proc] to show what is going on.
 Actually, calling [echo()] from within a [proc] running as a thread may be not a good idea, as multiple [echo()] calls from different threads may interfere.
-We may use the [locks]{.mod}
-module to make the output operation atomic, but to keep our example short and simple, we ignore that problem for now.
+We may use the [locks] module to make the output operation atomic, but to keep our example short and simple, we ignore that problem for now.
 The code above creates two newly created threads, which in our case run the same [proc]